yongyucode/platinhom.github.com/pages/about/index.md

 comments: yes
 ---

 >Love science, love your own life.

-I got my B.S. from China Pharmaceutical University in Pharmacy and Ph.D. from Shanghai Institute of Organic Chemistry, CAS.
-I did the organic mass spectrometric research before my change to computational study.
-Now I'm doing my postdoc research at maths dept. in MSU.
+Just do what you like!

+I'm doing research in computational chemistry/biology.
+My reseach interest includes computer-aider drug design, chemoinformatic, computational biology.
+I also love the study for organic mass spectromety I did before.

 Computation related sciences need to remember lots of informations.
 Here I just put some notes on my blog here.
 Hope it help!

 * Ma-il me :zhaozx(a-t)hotmail.com